 When shooting a bank shot center cue ball you would think the return angle equals the angle the ball went at the rail.
 This is not true.
 The forward roll of the ball always makes the ball move forward of the geometric line.
 Now shoot the same shot, hard and the ball will follow closer to the geometric line.
 This happens because it is struck hard enough that it does not roll before contacting the rail.
 It was sliding at the point of contact with rail and this keeps it much closer to the geometric line.

 Transfer of english from the cue ball to an object ball can have a significant effect on a bank shot.
 For many years people said this was not possible.
-It is possible. make a seemingly unmakeable bank shot.
+It is possible.
+It's application can allow you to make a seemingly unmakeable bank shot.
 When attempting this shot you need to alter the spot on the object ball you hit because of the natural throw that sidespin imparts on the object ball.
 You also have to be hitting a relatively soft shot so the side spin has a chance to work off the rail.

 When banking an object ball that is close to the rail, you must keep in mind the object ball will be sliding when it contacts the rail.
 This makes it seem to come up short on the return angle after rail contact.
 To properly execute this shot you must strike the object ball thinner to compensate for it.
 Some shots will also need outside english or throw to get that return angle where you need it.